bottlerocket-os/bottlerocket/PUBLISHING.md

 ## Build a repo

-__NOTE: If you intend to replace hosts rather than updating them, you don't need to build an update repository.__
+> NOTE: If you intend to replace hosts rather than update them, you don't need to build an update repository.

 Bottlerocket uses [TUF repositories](https://theupdateframework.io/overview/) to make system updates available to hosts.
 You can read more about how Bottlerocket uses TUF in the [updater README](sources/updater/README.md#tuf-and-tough).